Running a Sourcegraph trial/POC

 As mentioned above, Sourcegraph trials are most successful when they start with a full team or organization (typically 25 to 500 users).
 If the cohort with access is smaller than that, we find users feel uncomfortable: (1) investing in the product and exploring features, as they don’t expect it to stick around, and; (2) sharing links, telling others about it, posting search results, and other socializing.

-If you want to run a trial with more than the limit of free users on your instance, just reach out and we’ll provide an unlimited license key for up to a month, no questions asked.
+Again, we really encourage you to run a trial with more than just the limit of free users on your instance, so please reach out and we’ll provide an unlimited license key for up to a month, no questions asked.

 A typical message to the team looks like: